 Visit the Galway City Museum

 Located beside the Spanish Arch, a pre-medieval surviving relic, a tapestry of learning experiences and captivating exhibitions await.
-This museum focuses on collecting pieces associated with Galway city and its historical and cultural significance.
+This museum focuses on collecting pieces associated with Galway City and its historical and cultural significance.

 Take time to visit the Sea Science Wild Atlantic Exhibition and marvel at the wondrous unknown depths of the sea.
 This includes an educational experience and focuses on bringing awareness to the hardships of the marine environment.
+It’s a great winter activity in Ireland when you want to stay warm and dry.

 Experience the Majesty of Galway Cathedral